kp101/Wellness-Monitor/RaspberryPi-Pico2W/README.md

   5. robust (a tested copy provided for convenience and consistency),

-## Attaching mmWave sensor (~50mA):
+## Attaching mmWave Sensor
   1. TX pin 4 on PiPico is attached to RX pin on mmWave sensor,
   2. RX pin 5 on PiPico is attached to TX pin on mmWave sensor,
   3. 3.3v pin on PiPico is attached to 3.3v pin on mmWave sensor,
   4. GND pin on PiPico is attached to GND pin on mmWave sensor.

 > [!CAUTION]
-> This sensor consume too much energies to be running on batteries.
+> This sensor consume approx. 40mA, too much to be running on batteries.

 ## Attaching Bosch's BME688 sensor over I2C without STEMMA QT/QWIIC JST
   1. Attach pin 22 on PiPico to 2-6v pin(RED) on bme688,